SQLShark/MachineLearningFromModelToProduction/README.md

 Hello and welcome to this full day workshop on deploying machine learning models in Azure.
 You could use any cloud provider for what we are looking.
 There is lots in this course that is directly transferable to AWS or Google.
 You can also run this on-premises, however that misses a lot of what we are trying to create with the cloud.

 # Today's Abstract
-## Building an Azure Business Intelligence Solution End to End – Hands on Workshop

 Pick up a book on Machine learning and it will explain the process for machine learning, many citing CRISP-DM as the ideal process.
 CRISP-DM is an iterative approach to Data Mining.
 It starts with business understanding the flows to data understanding, data preparation, modelling, evaluation, then either loops back around or is deployed.